kbellebouir/ECSE520/README.md

 Batch API discounts (50%) were applied for OpenAI and Anthropic models where possible.

+## Contact
+For questions or issues, please contact the author at kbellebouir@gmail.com

 {LLM_PSITIP_2026,
   author = {Kenza Bellebouir},
   title = {Information-Theoretic Inequality Proofs with Consumer LLMs: A Benchmark Using PSITIP},